 They had ambitious goals, but potential revenue was continually slipping through the cracks.
 Cleancorp needed a way to establish sustainable, scalable growth.

-ROI: Since implementing the Infusionsoft by Keap platform, they were able to segment prospects to create highly targeted, location-specific messaging to speak to their needs.
+ROI: Since implementing the Keap platform, they were able to segment prospects to create highly targeted, location-specific messaging to speak to their needs.
 This led to a 275 percent revenue increase and 145 percent increase in the lifetime value of their clients.

 As an entrepreneur, you have to battle so many enemies of your business: the market, changing trends, evolving tech, competitors, even naysayers at family picnics.
 Then there’s inefficiency in your business.
 That’s one enemy you really don’t need.